NIJ's Research on Videoconferencing Pretrial Release Hearings

 Videoconferencing technologies implemented in prisons and other criminal justice system settings demonstrate reduced transportation costs, increased prisoner security, expedited case processing and reallocation of staff resources to agency priorities.
-However, the integration of remote technology into criminal court processes remains limited.
-The purpose of this project is to identify protocols that improve practices and maximize return on investment using videoconferencing to expedite post-arraignment release from custody for defendants who were arraigned and are being held in jail awaiting trial.
+However, the integration of remote technology into criminal court proceedings remains limited.
+The purpose of this project is to identify protocols that improve practices and maximize return on investment using videoconferencing to expedite pretrial release hearings for defendants who are being held in jail awaiting trial.
 In other words, can videoconferencing at the pretrial stage reduce jail overcrowding and courthouse burden, and help defendants maintain community ties and prepare for hearings by increasing their time at liberty?

 - What are the working standards for conducting and recording videoconferences, archiving and making files accessible, and addressing issues associated with video court transcripts?

 - How do the defendant, victim/witness, jail and court respond to the videoconferencing protocol?

 - How are processes (access to counsel and court interpreters), short-term outcomes (release decision) and long-term outcomes (failure to appear) affected?

 - What is the impact in terms of jail days, court hearing continuations, failure to appear unit follow-ups, law enforcement warrant service, etc.?

 - What are the cost implications of implementation and maintenance?

 The project is currently in the first phase of compiling information on videoconferencing protocols before field testing and evaluation in subsequent phases.